 As for the players themselves, BB10 will welcome a host of international stars including Dawid Mulan (Sixers) Alex Hales (Hurricanes), Phil Salt and Liam Livingstone (Scorchers).
 There are still plenty of signings to be made as teams can sign up to three overseas players as opposed to the usual two.
 More announcements are expected to be made in terms of signings after the close of the IPL.

 As seen in previous editions of the BBL, there will be a central production of matches that is nearly identical across Foxtel, Kayo Sports and Seven during live on-air action.
 One of the biggest differences between the networks is the fact that Seven will feature regular ad-breaks during play, while Foxtel/Kayo are promising no ad-breaks during live action, and a host of BBL replays and highlights along with International cricket.

-The 2019/20 Big Bash League is the 9th edition of Australia’s domestic T20 series, with the first delivery set to be bowled on December 8.
-Taking place across every state in Australia, all games in 2019/20 are to be played on weekday evenings and weekends at what would be considered accessible viewing times.
-This schedule was purposefully chosen to increase exposure and help maximise TV ratings.
+The 2020/21 Big Bash League is the 10th edition of Australia’s domestic T20 series, with the first delivery set to be bowled on December 3rd.
+Taking place across every state in Australia, all games in 2020/21 are to be played on weekday evenings and weekends at times considered accessible viewing times.
+This schedule was purposefully chosen to increase exposure and help maximise the TV ratings.